 Canadian nationals holding a valid Canadian passport or a Canadian permanent resident card do not need a visa to enter Cuba.
-They can travel with their valid passports (and PR card) and the tourist card that is included in the holiday package (provided onboard of the airplanes).
+They can travel with their valid passports (and PR card) and the tourist card that is included in the holiday package (provided onboard or at the airline counter at airports in Canada at time of check in).
 It is important for you to know that the Canadian passport should be valid for at least one week after the return date.

 If you are sailing to Cuba, be sure to contact port authorities before you reach jurisdictional waters (12 miles from the base line).
 Use these communication channels: